Sushil787/Sushil787/README.md

 - 💬 Ask me about ... books
 - 📫 How to reach me: ...itsushil100@outlook.com
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...i am happy
+- ⚡ Fun fact: ...
+From Sand to Microprocessor
 - ![Test Image 4](https://learncodeonline.in/gittwo.png)